uesg21221/uesgs-arras/README.md

 **Open Source Arras is beta software.** This build is **not** representative of the final product.
 Expect bugs and missing features.

+Major updates may introduce breaking changes that alter how certain things work.
+It is **your responsibility** to keep your private server up-to-date and functioning.

 ## Setup Guide (Localhost)

 This guide covers setting up your server on your own hardware and only supports PCs running up-to-date versions of Windows/macOS/Linux.